Balancing Optimality and Diversity: Human-Centered Decision Making through Generative Curation: Generative Curation for Human-Centered Decision Making

 \subsection{A Tight Reformulation with Gaussian Processes}

-To solve Problem \ref{prob:continuous}, it is necessary to impose certain assumptions on the structure of the stochastic process $U(A_i)$.
-Specifically, we assume that this process can be modeled as a stationary Gaussian process (GP) with a mean of zero and a covariance function $k(a, a')$: \begin{assumption} The qualitative desirability $U(a)$ can be modeled by a stationary GP with a mean of zero and a covariance function $k(a,a')$. \end{assumption} This assumption is quite general as GPs are widely recognized in the literature for their flexibility and capacity to model a broad range of stochastic processes.
-By assuming stationarity, we are utilizing the principle of indifference to concretize the notion that since qualitative desirability is unknown, it therefore should not apriori depend on what the action is.
+To solve Problem \ref{prob:continuous}, it is necessary to impose certain assumptions on the structure of the zero-mean stochastic process $U(A_i)$.
+Specifically, we assume that this process can be modeled as a zero-mean, stationary Gaussian process (GP) with a covariance function $k(a, a')$: \begin{assumption} The qualitative desirability $U(a)$ can be modeled by a stationary GP with a mean of zero and a covariance function $k(a,a')$. \end{assumption} Compared with the general formulation of $U(a)$ being a zero-mean stochastic process, Assumption \ref{ass:gp} is equivalent to the addition of two conditions \citep[see \eg,][]{edition2002probability}: ($i$) For any set of any number of actions $a_1,\cdots, a_n$, $U(a_1),\cdots, U(a_n)$ follows a multivariate normal distribution. ($ii$) $U(a)$ is second-order stationary -- \ie, $\Cov(U(a_1),U(a_2))$ only depends on the distance $\|a_1-a_2\|$.

+Condition ($i$) ensures that the qualitative desirability across actions is normally distributed, implying that extreme outliers in desirability are unlikely.
+There is significant prior work that utilize this normality assumption to model human preferences \citep{chu2005preference, gonzalez2017preferential, biyik2020active}.

+Condition ($ii$), second-order stationarity, reflects a minimal prior information principle.
+In the absence of detailed knowledge about the qualitative desirability function, it is reasonable to assume that correlations between actions depend only on their relative proximity, rather than their specific identities.
+While this assumption is useful when prior knowledge is scarce, it can limit the model’s ability to capture complex, non-uniform correlations.
+If prior information on non-uniform correlations is available, the decision space can be divided into regions where stationarity holds locally, allowing the model to be applied separately in each region.